Policy last updated

 Third-party software, programs or applications used for collating student information

-No third-party software, programs or applications with the exception of the DIFS portal have been accredited by the department for use as part of the Disability Inclusion Profile process.
+No third-party software, programs or applications except for the DIFS portal have been accredited by the department for use as part of the Disability Inclusion Profile process.
 There are a range of risks related to the use of such software, programs of applications, including related to child safety, records management and privacy.

-Should schools wish to use any software, programs or applications they are free to do so.
-However, any use must be compliant with all relevant legislative requirements, including those that relate to child safety, records management and privacy.
+Any use of software, programs or applications must be compliant with all relevant department policy, legislative requirements, including those that relate to child safety, records management and privacy.
 Schools must also comply with the requirements for schools to use the Safer Technologies 4 Schools (ST4S) risk assessment reports – refer to ICT Software in Schools – Risk Assessment.

-Ideally, schools must have a contract with the software, programs or applications to ensure appropriate use of private, personal and health information.
+Ideally, schools must have a contract (using a Department of Education contract template) with the software, programs or applications to ensure appropriate use of private, personal and health information.

 In deciding to use any software, programs or applications schools should weigh a range of factors including the potential benefits and financial costs to the school and whether alternative solutions exist.